vttale/nsec5/draft-vcelak-nsec5.md

-To prevent offline zone enumeration while still preserving integrity against a compromised authoritative nameserver, NSEC5 replaces the unkeyed cryptographic hash function used in NSEC3 with a Verifiable Random Function (VRF) <xref target="MRV99"/>.
+To prevent offline zone enumeration while still preserving integrity against a compromised authoritative nameserver, NSEC5 replaces the unkeyed cryptographic hash function used in NSEC3 with a Verifiable Random Function (VRF) {{MRV99}}.
 A VRF is essentially the public-key version of a keyed cryptographic hash.
 The VRF comes with a public-private key pair.
 Only the holder of the private VRF key can compute the hash, but anyone with public VRF key can verify the correctness of the hash.

 Hashing in NSEC5 is performed with the VRF key.
 The public VRF key PK